 presented by intermediaries.

-President & CEO, Thomas Barr and COO & CFO, Gary Kabot direct the every day activities of HydroLogic.
+COO & CFO, Gary Kabot will direct the every day activities of HydroLogic.
 First Water Systems, Inc., Founders and Senior Executives, Tom and Steve Flaim will continue to operate First Water Systems and have also agreed to join the HydroLogic Management Team.

 Gary, COO & CFO of HydroLogic has spent the last 32 years dedicated as COO & CFO to implementing strategic acquisition programs in a variety of industries.